hariprasadBR/machine-learning/Logistic Regression/Readme.md

+In general, logistic regression by definition tries to predict what state a particular individual or system will be in the future.
+You learnt about the two types of logistic regression:

+Binary logit

+Multinomial logit

+Binary logit involves two levels of the dependent variable.
+For example, the telecom churn example you learnt in earlier sessions is a binary logistic regression problem, as it classifies customers into two levels, churns and non-churns.
+Multinomial logit, however, involves more than 2 levels of dependent variables, such as whether a customer will purchase product A, product B or not purchase anything.

 build a multivariate logistic regression model in Python.
 The equation for multivariate logistic regression is basically just an extension of the univariate equation:
 ![eq](https://user-images.githubusercontent.com/84274712/137467507-04e25cec-1cee-4f99-8fea-6aed42f4fa4b.PNG)